spectralDNS/spectralDNS/README.md

 spectralDNS
 =======
 spectralDNS is a classical pseudo-spectral direct Navier-Stokes solver for triply periodic domains.
 The only unique feature is that it's written entirely in python using numpy, mpi4py and pyfftw and, stripping away unnecessary pre- and post-processing steps, the solver is approximately 100 lines long, including the MPI.
-The code scales very well in preliminary tests.
-On the Abel linux cluster at the University of Oslo it scales well up to 512 cores.
-For a cube of size 512**3, using 512 cores, the code runs at 1.5 seconds per time step.
-The code scales weakly up to 2048 cores on the Shaheen BlueGene/P supercomputer at KAUST.
-MPI decomposition is performed using either the "slab" or "pencil" approach.
-There is also a solver implemented for MHD.
+MPI decomposition is performed using either the "slab" or the "pencil" approach.
+The code has been found to scale very well in preliminary tests on the Shaheen BlueGene/P supercomputer at KAUST.
+Results of both weak and strong scaling tests are shown below.
+In addition to incompressible Navier-Stokes there are also solvers for MHD and Navier-Stokes or MHD with variable density through a Boussinesq approximation.

-The efficiency of the pure numpy/mpi4py solver may be enhanced using a few more lines of code and cython/weave/numba for certain routines.
+The efficiency of the pure numpy/mpi4py solver has been enhanced using Cython for certain routines.
+The strong scaling results on Shaheen have used the optimized Python/Cython solver.

 See the demo folder for usage.

 <p align="center">
     <img src="https://www.dropbox.com/s/nrwh0s7n25xg5mn/weak_scaling_shaheen_numpy.png?dl=1" width="600" height="400" alt="Weak scaling of pure numpy/mpi4py solver on Shaheen BlueGene/P"/>